MicrosoftDocs/azure-docs/articles/load-balancer/troubleshoot-outbound-connection.md

 It's important to optimize your Azure deployments for outbound connectivity.
 Optimization can prevent or alleviate issues with outbound connectivity.

-### Use a NAT gateway for outbound connectivity to the Internet
+### Deploy NAT gateway for outbound Internet connectivity

 Azure NAT Gateway is a highly resilient and scalable Azure service that provides outbound connectivity to the internet from your virtual network.
 A NAT gateway’s unique method of consuming SNAT ports helps resolve common SNAT exhaustion and connection issues.
 For more information about Azure NAT Gateway, see [What is Azure NAT Gateway?](../virtual-network/nat-gateway/nat-overview.md).